1 Nature is maximally efficient

 A system that stores energy reduces motion.
 Potential energy reduces change, and the more the longer it is stored.
 Thus, change decreases both with potential energy and with time.

 Therefore, physical "change" is kinetic energy minus potential energy, multiplied by the elapsed time.
 But physicists do not say "change" – they say "action".
 Think about an action movie.
 A large action value is for movies with a "lot of action".
 When many cars or planes move, explode, or burn, then the action value – the integral over time of kinetic minus potential energy – is large.
-(For general relativity, the expression of the action is generalized.)
+(For general relativity, this expression of the action is generalized.)

 All equations of motion follow from the requirement that action, defined accordingly, is minimized.
 No counter-example is known.